Despite the cloudless sky promising another sunny day, I could see my breath in the morning air.

 I would give yourself at least 3 days in Granada.
 This means you have a whole day to explore the Alhambra and the gardens, another day to see some of the other sites around the city, and a third day to continue to do the same, relax, or take a day trip to a nearby location like the Sierra Nevada or the Alpujarras.

-As soon as you have your dates confirmed you should buy Alhambra tickets to avoid disappointment, unless it’s a last minute trip and you need to wait until you get there to go the ATM or in person route.
+As soon as you have your dates confirmed, you should buy Alhambra tickets to avoid disappointment unless it’s a last-minute trip and you need to wait until you get there to go the in-person route.

 Where to stay in Granada

 El Centro is on flatter ground and, as you’d expect from the name, in the middle of everything.
-You can go one way to the Albayzin and the Alhambra, another to the larger shopping streets, and there are plenty of restaurants, cafes, and bars to keep you entertained.
-It’s also on flatter ground!
+You can go one way to the Albayzin and the Alhambra, and another to the larger shopping streets, and plenty of restaurants, cafes, and bars keep you entertained.

 Want more of Granada?
-Read about Granada’s amazing street art and how to find it, or see why you need to add the nearby Las Alpujarras onto your Spain trip!
+Read about Granada’s amazing street art and how to find it, or see why you need to add the nearby Las Alpujarras to your Spain trip!